-I find that the tenant received the notice to end tenancy on December 9, 2011.
+I find that the tenant received the notice to end tenancy on May 10, 2013.
 I accept the landlord's undisputed evidence and I find that the tenant did not pay the rental arrears and did not apply to dispute the notice and is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
 I grant the landlord an order of possession which must be served on the tenant.
 Should the tenant fail to comply with the order, it may be filed for enforcement in the Supreme Court.

-I accept the evidence before me that the tenant has failed to pay \$800.00 in rent for the month of December.
-I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$800.00.
-This order may be filed in the Small Claims Division of the Provincial Court and enforced as an order of that Court.
+I accept the evidence before me that the tenant has failed to pay \$4361.17 in rent.
+The landlord has provided a detailed tenant ledger showing that the tenant has only made partial rent payments since September 2012 and has accrued the above balance as of today's hearing.
+I find that the landlord is entitled to recover the rental arrears and I grant the landlord a monetary order for \$4361.17.